 1. LAIV in Asthma Patients: LAIV (FluMist) is a live, intranasal influenza vaccine.
 In young children, LAIV has been associated with wheezing.
 In this study, we will vaccinate children with asthma who are 5-11 years of age with either LAIV or IIV (intramuscular vaccine).
 The primary goal is to evaluate the frequency of wheezing, if any, in both groups.

 Human Vaccine Project (HVP)-funded studies

-1. UIVI-001: This is the first study conducted as part of the Universal Influenza Vaccine Initiative, led by Dr. Buddy Creech and Dr. Jim Crowe.
-In this first study, 10 volunteers will receive standard influenza vaccine (Flucelvax) and have comprehensive assessments of their immune response in the hours and days following vaccination.
-In addition, lymph node biopsies and bone marrow aspirates will be performed in order to evaluate the tissue-specific immune responses that vaccination elicits.
+1. UIVI-001: This was the first study conducted as part of the Universal Influenza Vaccine Initiative, led by Dr. Buddy Creech and Dr. Jim Crowe.
+In this first study, 10 volunteers received standard influenza vaccine (Flucelvax) and had comprehensive assessments of their immune response in the hours and days following vaccination.
+In addition, lymph node biopsies and bone marrow aspirates were performed in order to evaluate the tissue-specific immune responses that vaccination elicits.